miicck/topgrid/README.md

 # TOPGRID

 Standalone version of the topology analysis in the [QUEST](https://quest.codes/) quantum chemistry code.
+See the working paper on [ChemRxiv](https://doi.org/10.26434/chemrxiv-2022-dt5nj).

 Algorithms for analysing topographical and topological quantities of a function defined on an arbitrary set of points in space.